Ghost cattle fraud: Sentencing

 Easterday's attorneys proposed a sentence of one year house arrest and three years probation due to Easterday's standing in the community, his acceptance of responsibility, and "inability to control a gambling addiction".
-On October 4, 2022, Easterday was sentenced to 11 years in prison, which he is serving at Federal Correctional Institution, Lompoc, and ordered to pay restitution of $244 million.
+On October 4, 2022, U.S. District Court Judge Stanley Bastian sentenced Easterday to 11 years in prison, which he is serving at Federal Correctional Institution, Lompoc, and ordered to pay restitution of $244 million.

 Additionally, commodities broker CHS Hedging was fined $6.5 million by the Commodity Futures Trading Commission for anti-money laundering failures as applied to the Easterday Ranches trading account.